Join my FREE email course

 To be sure, knowledge and application of the rules of light and shadows, the aerial perspective, tonal gradations and texturing are key.
 It is these things that give volume and expressiveness to a drawing.

 5. The Trained Eye

 Use quality materials.
-You don’t need a great number, but let them be the top quality.
+You don’t need a great number, but make sure they are top quality.
 For a successful start, you will need 7-10 colours of professional markers (with 3-4 of them being tones of grey), a pencil, a black liner, a white pen, an eraser, and paper.
-Later on, when you start being more involved with sketching, don’t pinch the pennies and buy Copic sets.
+Later on, when you start becoming more involved with sketching, don’t pinch pennies and buy Copic sets.

-If you want to become proficient at sketching as fast as possible, learn from the masters of the craft: take note of their devices, copy their techniques, and use this rich foundation of knowledge to develop your own unique and inimitable.
+If you want to become proficient at sketching as quickly as possible, learn from the masters of the craft: take note of their devices, copy their techniques, and use this rich foundation of knowledge to develop your own unique and inimitable style.

 10. Everyday practice

-Draw every day and train as much as possible your eye and hand.
-If you start practicing every day for approximately 30 minutes, it will take you about 3 weeks to achieve pretty high mastery of hand and your pictures will start showing confidence - the main quality of a professional, since you can always tell a pro from a beginner by the confidence of their lines and hatchings.
+Draw every day and train your eye and hand as much as possible.
+If you start practicing every day for approximately 30 minutes, it will take you about 3 weeks to achieve a pretty high level of mastery of your hand and your pictures will start showing confidence which is the main quality of a professional, since you can always tell a pro from a beginner by the confidence of their lines and hatchings.
 Confidence only comes with experience!